RIBA Modern Slavery Statement

 The RIBA has the following policies and procedures in place:

 - International working

 - Anti‐bribery and corruption

 The level of due diligence undertaken depends on the location and the nature of the work.
 A comprehensive checklist enables the RIBA to identify risks of modern slavery and trafficking in the supply chain.
-If a risk is identified a more detailed due diligence exercise will be undertaken so that appropriate and informed decisions about the proposed work can be made.
-Modern Slavery risks are identified in the RIBA risk register which is reviewed accordingly.
+If a risk is identified a more detailed due diligence exercise is undertaken, so that appropriate and informed decisions about the proposed work can be made.
+Modern Slavery risks are identified in the RIBA's organisational risk register which is reviewed accordingly on a regular basis.

 It is essential that all our staff have an awareness of modern slavery issues.
 We will provide, on an ongoing basis, information and training to staff.
 We will also provide one to one support and guidance to staff who have responsibilities for a supply chain including: